- Common name: Woodchuck

 Groundhog, Whistle Pig

-- Woodchucks have only been spotted in the southeastern parts of Yukon around the BC border, near Watson Lake, Labiche River valley and on the South Canol road.
+- Woodchucks have only been spotted in the southeastern parts of the Yukon around the BC border, near Watson Lake, Labiche River valley and on the South Canol road.

 - Medium sized rodent with short legs, stocky body, small ears.